Caterham Logo

 Caterham Cars is a sports car manufacturer from the English town of Caterham.
 The company began its operations in 1973, acquiring the rights to produce its version of the Lotus Seven.
 This British automotive icon became popular due to its recognizable retro style.
 Later, other high-speed models with unique designs were created, many of which participated in races, including Formula One.

-The manufacturer also uses a separate text designation – the word “Caterham” in the form of an imprint.
+The manufacturer also uses a separate text designation: the word “Caterham” as an imprint.
 It consists of geometrically proportional letters of the same size.
 All characters are uppercase.
 C, T, and E have beveled ends, while R and H look almost identical.
-Moreover, right angles are preserved on the inside of the letters, and on the outside, they are rounded.
+Moreover, right angles are preserved within the letters, while the outside is rounded.

 Font and Colors

 The designers chose a typeface reminiscent of Bogue Bold or ITC Souvenir Greek Demi for the graphic logo.
-They used a modern font with a slight italic sans serif for the separate text mark, which is close to the Hyperspace Race Extended Bold Italic.
+They used a modern sans serif with a slight italic for the separate text mark, which is close to Hyperspace Race Extended Bold Italic.

 The traditional palette of the Caterham logo is associated with the Lotus Cars identity.
 It also consists of white, yellow, and green colors.
-True, their shades are slightly different – not as saturated as those of the original company.
+True, their shades are slightly different and less saturated than those of the original company.